 The precursor of oxaloacetate, pyruvate, is shunted toward alternate metabolic pathways, leading to an increase in lactic acid, alanine, and acetylcoenzyme A (acetyl-CoA).
 Acetyl-CoA cannot produce citrate without oxaloacetate and is shunted to produce ketone bodies.

 Gluconeogenesis also cannot proceed without oxaloacetate, resulting in hypoglycemia during times of prolonged fasting.
-Tissues that are solely dependent on glucose for fuel, such as the brain,[3] are severely compromised during fasting states.
-Because cells cannot use the citric acid cycle to produce energy, energy is extracted from glucose exclusively through glycolysis.
-The highly inefficient process of glycolysis causes glucose to be degraded at a high rate, resulting in a glucose deficit, thereby compounding the problem.
+Tissues that are solely dependent on glucose for fuel, such as the brain,[4] are severely compromised during fasting states.
+Because cells cannot use the citric acid cycle to produce energy, energy is extracted from glucose exclusively through glycolysis which generates less adenosine triphosphate (ATP).
+High rates of glycolysis leads to hypoglycemia, thereby compounding the problem.

 Aspartic acid, which is derived from oxaloacetate, is required for the urea cycle.
 A decrease in aspartic acid production reduces ammonia disposal and leads to increased serum ammonia levels.

 PC produces intermediates of the citric acid cycle that are important for nervous system function.
 Alpha-ketoglutarate is a precursor for the major central nervous system excitatory neurotransmitter, glutamate.
-PC also has a role in producing myelin, the key substance involved in transmission of neuronal signals.
+PC also has a role in producing myelin.

-In a study by Monnot et al, the authors concluded that their results, along with data already culled from previously identified PC mutations, indicated that type A PC deficiency is caused by the association of 2 missense mutations found in either the biotin carboxylase or carboxyltransferase (N-terminal part) domain of the PC molecule, while type B consistently arises from at least 1 truncating mutation, which in most cases occurs in PC's carboxyltransferase (C-terminal part) or biotin carboxyl carrier protein domain.
-The investigators examined 9 novel mutations of the PC gene in 5 unrelated patients, 2 of whom had type A and 3 of whom had type B PC deficiency.[4, 5]
+In a study by Monnot et al, the authors concluded that their results, along with data already culled from previously identified PC mutations, indicated that type A PC deficiency is caused by the association of two missense mutations found in either the biotin carboxylase or carboxyltransferase (N-terminal part) domain of the PC molecule, while type B consistently arises from at least one truncating mutation, which in most cases occurs in PC's carboxyltransferase (C-terminal part) or biotin carboxyl carrier protein domain.[5]
+The investigators examined nine novel mutations of the PC gene in five unrelated patients, two of whom had type A and three of whom had type B PC deficiency.[5, 6]

 The neonatal onset type B pyruvate carboxylase deficiency has a greater incidence in France, although it has been described in Canada, Egypt, and Saudi Arabia.